Getting an STD from Your Partners or Passing it to them

 Make sure your partner covers his penis fully with a latex condom anytime you are having oral sex on the penis.
 You can use a plastic condom (polyurethane) instead if you have an allergy to latex.

 Those who have oral sex on the vagina or anus should use a dental dam.
 You can make yours by merely cutting out a square from the condom and place it in-between your mouth and your partner’s vagina or anus.

 The risks of getting an STD from a one night stand

 You have a very high risk of contracting an STD from just one unprotected encounter or a one night stand.
 Only one sexual intercourse with a partner who is infected with chlamydia, gonorrhoea, or syphilis can increase your chance of contracting these diseases by 30%.

 Always use sexual protection methods that are reliable such as latex condoms anytime you are involved in any sexual activity.
-If you’ve had unprotected sex before, it would be wise of you and highly essential to visit the nearest walk in sexual health clinic london for diagnosis and treatment.
+If you’ve had unprotected sex before, it would be wise of you and highly essential to visit the nearest clinic for diagnosis and treatment.

 Are condoms 100% effective in protecting against STDs?

 Condoms are highly effective in preventing STDs that are spread through bodily fluids - these include gonorrhoea and chlamydia, but the condoms have to be used correctly and consistently.